libis/rdm-integration/README.md

 - repoNameFieldHasSearch: when the plugin implements ``Search`` function, this field can be set to ``true`` for searchable repository names.
 - parseSourceUrlField: when set to true, the repoName field can be left not configured and the repository name is parsed from the source URL field.
 - tokenName: when set to a unique value, the credential needed for authentication is stored in the browser.
-- tokenGetter: OAuth configuration for the repository instance containing the URL where authorizations should be redirected to, and the oauth_client_id from the OAuth application setting, e.g., GitHub application settings as described in this [guide](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps).
+- tokenGetter: OAuth configuration for the repository instance containing the URL where authorizations should be redirected to, and the oauth_client_id from the OAuth application setting (e.g., GitHub application settings as described in this [guide](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps)).
 See also the backend configuration section on how to configure the needed client secrets.

 ## Writing a new plugin
 In order to integrate a new repository type, you need to implement a new plugin for the backend.
 The plugins are implemented in the [image/app/plugin/impl](image/app/plugin/impl) folder (each having its own package).
 The new plugin implementation must be then registered in the [registry.go](image/app/plugin/registry.go) file.
 As can be seen in the same file, a plugin implements functions that are required by the Plugin type: